sigutz/CS112/README.md

 ### Key Functions in `dfa.py`

 #### `prep_dfa(fdfa)`
-Prepares the DFA by parsing the input file and organizing data into a dictionary with clear keys:
+Prepares the DFA by parsing the input file and organizing the automaton components:
-- `states`: List of all states
-- `init_state`: The initial state
-- `fin_states`: List of accepting states
+- Extracts states with their properties (initial/accept)
-- `symbols`: Input alphabet
+- Builds the input alphabet
-- `transitions`: List of transition tuples
+- Parses transitions into a structured format
+- Returns a complete DFA dictionary

 #### `check_dfa(dfa)`
-Validates the DFA by ensuring:
+Validates the DFA structure by ensuring:
-- All transition states exist in the state list
+- All referenced states exist
-- All transition symbols exist in the alphabet
+- All symbols belong to the defined alphabet
-- The DFA structure is complete and valid
+- The automaton is properly formed

 #### `run_dfa(fdfa)`
 Offers two execution modes:
-1. **String Mode**: Process an entire string at once
+1. **String Mode**: Process an entire input string and show the path taken
-2. **Interactive Mode**: Process symbol by symbol with visual feedback
+2. **Interactive Mode**: Step through transitions manually for learning/debugging

-**Clear Variable Names**:
-- `current_state`: Tracks the automaton's current position
-- `next_st`: The state to transition to
-- `fin_states`: Final/accepting states

 ## NFA Implementation